 - Submits an overall evaluation (final grade) based on the final draft and informed by the evaluations of the Readers to the Capstone course professor.

 - Signs the final document.

 At least 2 Readers are required.
 Each Reader is selected to provide expertise about the topic being addressed.
 One Reader must be a member of the faculty of Organizational Dynamics.
 For the second Reader, students are encouraged to seek an expert with professional experience in the Capstone topic from outside Organizational Dynamics.
 As the capstone is submitted in partial fulfillment for a Master's Degree, it is common for Outside Readers to possess at least this academic level in addition to professional expertise.
-All Outside Readers must be reviewed by the Program Director or the Director of Academics and Collaboration before joining the Capstone Committee.
+All Outside Readers must be reviewed by the Program Director before joining the Capstone Committee.
 The following are Reader role activities:

 - Accepts joining the committee after being sent the proposal.

 - Provides additional assistance about the academic or practical nature of the project if asked by the student.

 - Reviews and provides feedback to the student and to the Advisor when the first draft is completed.

 - Provides an overall evaluation (grade) to the Advisor based on the final draft.